Quantum simulation of thermodynamics in an integrated quantum photonic processor: Supplementary Note 1 -- Derivation of fidelity witness

 where we have suppressed the argument $V$ for brevity, and is lower bounded in terms of photon number operators by \cite{Leandro}

-where $\hat{n}_j = \sum_{n_j=0}^\infty n_j \ket{n_j} \bra{n_j}= b_j^\dagger b_j$ are the photon number operators, whose eigenvalues are the number of photons in mode $j$ and $\langle \sum_j\hat{n}_j \rangle = n$ is the global photon number.
+where $\hat{n}_j = \sum_{n_j=0}^\infty n_j \ket{n_j} \bra{n_j}= \hat{b}_j^\dagger \hat{b}_j$ are the photon number operators, whose eigenvalues are the number of photons in mode $j$ and $\langle \sum_j\hat{n}_j \rangle = n$ is the global photon number.
 When one post-selects for a constant global photon number in each run (which we do in our experimental setup, to $n=3$), then the bound simplifies to

-Note that the only calculation necessary is to compute the Hermitian conjugate of the given matrix $U$.
+Note that the only calculation necessary is to compute the Hermitian conjugate of the given matrix $U$.\\ \\

-\textbf{Real case: Spatial-mode-resolving detectors.} In our experimental setup we do not have fully-mode-resolving detectors, meaning that we have no physical equivalent of $\hat{n}_j$ In particular, our detectors can only resolve spatial modes and no temporal ones.
+\textbf{Real case: Spatial-mode-resolving detectors.} In our experimental setup we do not have fully-mode-resolving detectors, meaning that we have no physical equivalent of $\hat{n}_j$.
+In particular, our detectors can only resolve spatial modes and no temporal ones.
 This leaves an uncertainty regarding the exact mode of the photon after the measurement.
 Instead of projecting onto a unique mode (a single pure quantum state $M_k = \ket{k}\bra{k}$), our detectors project onto a set of states, which are spread out over the temporal degrees of freedom and, without further work at least, cannot be distinguished.
 This uncertainty severely limits the fidelity that can be established.
 For three temporal modes, the measurements at each of the four spatial modes correspond to the following set of operators,

 where $M_0$ detects the absence of photons and $M_1$, $M_2$ and $M_3$ measure one, two and three photons, respectively, in a given spatial mode.
 Since we set up our experiment such that the ideal initial and the target state consists of one photon per spatial mode, our measurement operator of interest will be $M_1$ and our certification scheme will be based on the measurement of $M_1^A \otimes M_1^B \otimes M_1^C \otimes M_0^D$, where $A$, $B$, $C$ and $D$ label the four spatial modes.
 We will want to verify whether the initial state is being recovered after implementing the unitary and its inverse, i.e., that the three photons are in the same temporal mode and each in a different one of the first three spatial modes.
+The problem with using these measurements and naively applying the bound in Supplementary Eq.~(\ref{Fn}) is that, considering Supplementary Eq.~(\ref{Ms}), it is clear these measurements can produce the ideal click pattern even if the photons were completely distinguishable and no quantum interference or multi-photon entanglement has been present.